The individual video and video mosaic

 Mac OS: Google Chrome – 74 (or higher)

 At the moment this feature is not compatible with mobile devices.

 Two Shared Screens at the same time

-In VEDAMO’s Virtual Classroom you also have the ability to share two screens at the same time.
-By default this option is turned off but you can turn it on by ticking it in the Settings menu.
+In the VEDAMO Virtual Classroom you also have the ability to share two screens at the same time.
+By default, this option is turned off but you can turn it on by clicking it in the Settings menu.

 Host’s and Participant’s screen sharing boxes